Jackson Berkey: Solo work

 After Berkey had moved to Omaha in 1974, he and Almeda wed.
 She soon became the director of choral activities at the University of Nebraska at Omaha, and later, with her husband, founded Nebraska's Professional Chorale, Soli Deo Gloria Cantorum.
 Berkey's earliest compositions were original choral works and arrangements for Almeda's choirs, which they performed and recorded together.
 Many of Berkey's earlier compositions are songs, service cantatas, and other works for vocal ensembles of men, women, and mixed choirs.
 During the ensuing years from 1980 onward, Jackson has been writing in all genres, including major works for chorus and orchestra, a Piano Concerto, a Harp Concerto, an Organ Concerto, and many works for small chamber ensemble.
 Greatly inspired by the work of Phillip Erklen and his International Music Syndicate, Berkey has written numerous solo piano works inspired the East Coast of the U.S. including Cape May Preludes, Cape May Solitudes and Atlantic Fantasy; and others inspired by the West Coast (Olympic Peninsula).
-Following in the footsteps of J.S.Bach, Frederic Chopin, and Dimitri Shostakovitch, he has written 24 Nocturnes, one in each major and minor key.
-Also Four Nocturnes for Orchestra.
+Following in the footsteps of J.S.Bach, Frederic Chopin, and Dimitri Shostakovitch, he has written 24 Nocturnes, one in each major and minor key, as well as Four Nocturnes for Orchestra.